RoboWeb/dc.pawpam/README.md

 ---

-Pampaw - is a simple Docker Compose schema, for easy develop PHP Applications with databases, cache and other.
+Pampaw - is a simple Docker Compose schema, for easy developing of PHP Applications with databases, cache and other.
 Based on PHP docker image with Alpine v.3.11, PHP 7.4.4 (or 7.3.16 - we can't be sure :P ), and additional instalation of Apache v.2.4; and MySQL (v.5.7.x) docker image.
 And - if needed - PHPMyAdmin docker image, and Redis docker image.

 For propper work system required:
 - docker